bigchaindb/org/ROADMAP.md

 - Implement and begin using the network driver for tests.
 - Four-node tests.
 - More integration tests.
 For example, make more tests of `bigchaindb upsert-validator`.
+- Increase code test coverage on the Events API.
 - Run all test on Travis CI, if possible.
 - Efficiently update the UTXO Set and compute the app hash with each new block.
 - Implementation of [BEP-5/IDRP](https://github.com/bigchaindb/BEPs/pull/13)?
 What can we do now?